qcri-social/AIDR/Objectives-and-User-Needs.md

 * Carlos, 40, is a developer of web applications.
 He creates crisis mash-ups collecting data from different sources.
 Carlos uses Google Maps, a news crawler, and many data sources to create visually appealing experiences that describe a crisis.

 ## User Needs: Labelers

+Labelers provide volunteer work to classify tweets in AIDR.
+Their main needs are:

+* Finding tasks that they can do, being able to focus on crises that motivate them to be volunteers.
+* Learning to do that task, by reading instructions and seeing examples.
+* Performing the task (i.e. classify tweets).
+* Understanding how well they performed the task.
+* Seeing the output of AIDR.
+* Understanding the effect of their work in the output of AIDR.

+Labelers can be anyone, not necessarily members of volunteer organizations.